-Writing an email to a friend or family might come off easy for you.
-However, writing a business email to a client or a boss could feel a bit intimidating depending on the situation.
+Most people find it simple to write emails to friends or family members.
+However, writing a business email to a client or a boss can feel intimidating.
 One wrong word or sentence could cause miscommunication.

 So if you’re looking to write the perfect business email, then this is the right place for it!
 In this blog post, we will walk you through the step-by-step process involved in writing an effective business email and help you improve your overall business communication!